jbryan382/handbook/lessons/cs-api-servers-crud/lecture.md

 [.column]

-You should have at least two new files in `Migrations`, one ending in `_AddGames.cs`.
+You should have at least two new files in `Migrations`, one ending in `_AddGameNights.cs`.

 Open that file and ensure the `Up` method has code for creating a table and defining columns.